poc-examples/openshift-oadp/README.md

 Create the Azure Blob Storage Account in advance.
 Once the account is created OADP will create the blob container for you if it doesn't exist.
 We will need to configure it to do this with a service principle.

 ### Create Service Principal

+**Note**: The role "Contributor" provides broad permissions.
+Always ensure that roles are granted based on the principle of least privilege.

 ```
 export GUID=<GUID>